TrackMan

-The TrackMan is a radar system that uses Doppler technology to track and record 3D characteristics of a sports ball in motion.
+The Trackman is a radar system that uses Doppler technology to track and record 3D characteristics of a sports ball in motion.

 History

 Trackman was created in 2003 by golfers and brothers Klaus (CEO) and Morten Eldrup-Jørgensen and radar engineer Fredrik Tuxen (CTO).
 Tuxen worked with the tracking of bullets and missiles using Doppler radar.
 The Jorgensens contacted Tuxen to see if the technology could be used to track golf balls.
-The team developed the TrackMan system and demonstrated it in the United States to five golf equipment manufacturers.
-Mizuno, Nike, Ping, Callaway, and TaylorMade became TrackMan's first customers.
-TrackMan products are sold worldwide to professionals, amateurs, and businesses.
-The company's headquarters is in Vedbæk, Denmark.
+The team developed the Trackman system and demonstrated it in the United States to five golf equipment manufacturers.
+Mizuno, Nike, Ping, Callaway, and TaylorMade became Trackman's first customers.
+Trackman products are sold worldwide to professionals, amateurs, and businesses.
+The company's headquarters is in Hørsholm, Denmark.